-For some time now Vagrant has been the go-to solution for creating development environments that can be configured independantly of your machine and shared with a team.
-There are many benefits to using virtual machines over installing software directly on your local machine (as MAMP does for example):
+Before Docker came on the scene Vagrant was the go-to solution for creating development environments that can be configured independently of your machine and shared with a team.
+There are many benefits to using virtualization over installing software directly on your local machine (as MAMP does for example):

 - Software stacks are entirely independent from the machine you are working on.